 Life & Culture

 There are over 450 student organizations at MIT.
-They include 7 media organizations; 62 ethnic and cultural associations; more than 50 musical, theater, and dance groups; 32 religious organizations; 17 activism groups; and many more.
+They include 7 media organizations; 62 ethnic and cultural associations; more than 50 musical, theater, and dance groups; 32 religious organizations; 17 activism groups; a regional ROTC program; and many more.
 Chances are, there's a group of students here doing something you'd love to do; if there isn't, you can start your own.

 Some of the extracurriculars offered at MIT include: